-Students also have the opportunity to participate in extra curricular lessons which work towards Dance shows, the Jersey Eisteddfod and also the Dance World Cup.
+Students also have the opportunity to participate in extracurricular lessons which work towards highly prestigious events including the annual Le Rocquier Whole School Dance Show, the Jersey Eisteddfod and the Dance World Cup.

 Dance helps students not only with their physical fitness but also helps with team building, trust and confidence.

 Specific information about the Key Stage 3 curriculum and how it is assessed:

 In Key stage 3 students follow the national curriculum for Dance which falls within Physical Education.
 Students will study 6 different topics within each year, with an assessment at the end of each half term.
 Students will study a broad range of professional dance pieces and be given the opportunity to choreograph their own pieces.

 In assessment students are marked against the national curriculum levels for Physical Education which has been adapted to link to the BTEC Dance grading criteria at KS4.

 Specific information about the Key Stage 4 curriculum and how it is assessed:

 Over two years students will complete a BTEC Tech Award in Performing Arts (Dance pathway).
 This qualification is the equivalent of one GCSE on the 9-1 grading scale.

 Students will study three components of work comprising of: Component 1 – Exploring the Performing Arts, Component 2 – Developing Skills and Techniques in the Performing Arts and Component 3 – Performing to a Brief.